-- (1) The librarian of a specified library may, if the prescribed conditions are complied with, make and supply to another specified library a copy of- - (a) an article in a periodical; - (b) the whole or part of a published edition of a literary, dramatic or musical work; or - (c) a sound recording or film,
+- (1) The librarian of a specified library may, if the prescribed conditions are complied with, make and supply to another specified library a copy of- - (a) an article in a periodical;

-(2) Subsection (1)(b) and (c) does not apply if at the time the copy is made the librarian making it knows, or could by reasonable inquiry ascertain, the name and address of a person entitled to authorize the making of the copy.
+- (b) the whole or part of a published literary, dramatic, musical or artistic work; or (Amended 16 of 2022 s.
+36) - (c) a sound recording or film, - without infringing any copyright in the text of the article, in the work, in any illustration accompanying it, in the typographical arrangement, or in the sound recording or film, as the case may be. - (2) Subsection (1)(b) and (c) does not apply if at the time the copy is made the librarian making it knows, or could by reasonable inquiry ascertain, the name and address of a person entitled to authorize the making of the copy.

-51. Copying by librarians or archivists: replacement copies of works
+51. Copying by librarians, curators or archivists: preservation or replacement copies of works

-- (1) The librarian or archivist of a specified library or archive may, if the prescribed conditions are complied with, make a copy from any item in the permanent collection of the library or archive- - (a) in order to preserve or replace that item by placing the copy in its permanent collection in addition to or in place of it; or - (b) in order to replace in the permanent collection of another specified library or archive an item which has been lost, destroyed or damaged, without infringing the copyright in any literary, dramatic or musical work, in any illustrations accompanying such a work or, in the case of a published edition, in the typographical arrangement or, in the case of a sound recording or a film, in the sound recording or film.
+- (1) Subject to subsection (1A), the librarian, curator or archivist of a specified library, museum or archive may, if the prescribed conditions are complied with, make a copy from any item in the permanent collection of the library, museum or archive- (Amended 16 of 2022 s.
+37) - (a) in order to preserve or replace that item by placing the copy in its permanent collection in addition to or in place of it; or without infringing the copyright in any literary, dramatic, musical or artistic work, in any illustrations accompanying such a work or, in the case of a published edition, in the typographical arrangement or, in the case of a sound recording or a film, in the sound recording or film.
+(Amended 16 of 2022 s.
+37)